 (Reference: Sumner et al. 2000)

-The yielding during a seismic event has been moved from the beams to the Yield-Links, and the connection follows a capacity-based design approach.
-This allows the connection to remain elastic under factored load combinations, and seismic inelastic rotation demand is confined within the connection.
-With the yielding confined predominantly to the replaceable Yield-Link connection, inelastic behavior is not expected from the members and no lateral beam buckling braces are required.
+The yielding during a major seismic event has been moved from the beams to the Yield-Links, and the connection follows a capacity-based design approach.
+This allows the connection to remain elastic under factored load combinations, and seismic inelastic rotation demand is confined within the connection when yielding is experienced from severe events.
+With the yielding confined predominantly to the replaceable Yield-Link moment connection, inelastic behavior is not expected from the members and the beam can be designed without beam bracing.

 The highlighted green section illustrates the yielding area on the Strong Frame special moment frame connection, which is a patented system designed to yield in a seismic event.